One thousand words of encouragement for those who are starting out with products

 My latest consulting product, Correlation, now represents the top tier of the product line.
 The productized consulting model has multiple benefits: it provides solid recurring revenue and helps to establish a comfortable ongoing relationship with a client.

 And more importantly, it has a fixed price tag, which makes my services more approachable.
 Many clients find it intimidating to contact a popular professional because they are afraid that the costs will spin out of their control.
-A fixed-price package is an easy way to combat such concerns.
+A fixed-price package — as well as the landing page testimonials — is an easy way to combat such concerns.

 These three products — an email course, a book and a consulting package — provide a steady marketing path from initial customer acquisition to the ultimate high-touch consulting services.
 It took me about half a year of dedicated effort to build this line, but it’s the best investment I can ever recommend.